 Drawing upon stories from your own life or other kids you’ve been around, you can share the details of a real-life conflict and ask kids to give their advice on how they would resolve it.
 Don’t let avoidance, or becoming hateful or hurtful, be options.
 Rather, ask them if resolving the conflict was necessary and what steps they could take to get there.
 Explore with them different tactics they could try and the results of each of the possible scenarios.

 When you notice a conflict, perhaps between siblings or students in your classroom, step in and help facilitate resolution.
 Best practices recommend spending a few minutes with each person before bringing them together.
 Let them express their hurt feelings with you, rather than the other person.
 Help them explore what’s underneath their feelings and examine ways they might have contributed to the conflict, either directly or indirectly.
 Then, bring them together, facilitate a way for both parties to share their experiences and feelings, and help them explore forgiveness, reconciliation, or a resolution.

 Conflict resolution isn’t a set of skills someone can learn through a worksheet or a teaching video.
 It’s something you have to experience for yourself.
 It helps to see it in real-time as a neutral party.
 It helps to have someone guide you through the process, too.

-The more a kid can learn how to resolve conflict, the better every aspect of their life will be and the more potential for them to thrive.
+The more a kid can learn how to resolve conflict in a healthy way, the better every aspect of their life will be.